 Moreover, it never occurs to Laurel to suspect that any of her offerings’ actions could actually pose a danger to the cycle.
 After all, once they have come into her possession, they do not ever escape, unless she agrees to it, and she makes the laws that they live by from the point at which they come under her rule.

 Polly — thanks to her secondhand gift — instinctively figures things out just in time.
-But she never is given the luxury of enough time to stop and ponder the implications of what she has only just realized.
+But she never is granted the luxury of enough time to stop and ponder the implications of what she has only just realized.
 She only grasps that, where Janet could save Tam Lin merely by holding on to him, if Thomas is to be saved, she, Polly, must cut him loose to save himself.
 What Polly has only dimly realized — because she hasn’t yet had the time or the opportunity to think about it — is that once Laurel’s rules betray her, she changes them.

 The moment that Morton Leroy spins off into the abyss, all bets are off.
 The rules to which we have all been constrained throughout the story, no longer apply.
 Or, at least, they no longer apply to Tom and Polly.
+Laurel has withdrawn her gifts.
 Thomas no longer creates the truth by declaring it, and Polly no longer invariably “knows” what is real.
 (Laurel, of course, is perfectly capable of letting Polly continue to believe that she does, thereby leading Polly to cheat herself all over again.)